 ADD DIAP/AI 1.7/2

-5.A17 The use of the frequency band 117.975-137 MHz, the use of the aeronautical mobile-satellite (R) service, isshall be limited to non-geostationary–satellite systems and internationally standardized aeronautical systems, and subject to coordination under No. 9.11A[ (excluding No. 9.16)].
+5.A17 The use of the frequency band 117.975-137 MHz by the aeronautical mobile-satellite (R) service, shall be limited to non-geostationary–satellite systems and internationally standardized aeronautical systems, and subject to coordination under No. 9.11A[ (excluding No. 9.16)].

 Reasons: To ensure coexistence amongst AMS(R)S systems, as well as, between AMS(R)S systems with respect to AM(R)S and AM(OR)S in the frequency band 117.975-137 MHz.
 The new AMS(R)S allocation is to be used only by non-geostationary-satellite systems and internationally standardized aeronautical systems.